The negative publicity that has been swirling round the

 in any other industrial process.

-Fraccing can cause subsidence on the surface Groundwater is found at depths of a couple of hundred metres at
+Fraccing can cause subsidence on the surface Hydrocarbons are found at depths of thousands of metres.

 Fraccing pressures are designed to confine fraccing to the reservoir